autowarefoundation/autoware.universe/planning/behavior_path_planner/behavior_path_planner_avoidance_design.md

 @enduml
 ```

-## Details of algorithm for target object filtering
+## Overview of algorithm for target object filtering

 ### How to decide the target obstacles